qweeze/rstream/README.md

 ```

 ### Reconnect
-When the `connection_closed_handler` event is raised, you can close the Consumers/Producers by doing a correct clean-up or try reconnecting using the reconnect stream.
+When the `on_close_handler` event is raised, you can close the Consumers by doing a correct clean-up or try reconnecting using the reconnect stream.

 Example:
 ```python